karalekas/dotfig/README.md

 to improve your terminal experience.
-This includes installing the Deja Vu fonts, telling `iterm2` where to look for config files (which will be installed in the [Dotfiles](#Dotfiles) section), and speeding up the key rate of your keyboard.
+This includes installing the Deja Vu fonts, telling `iterm2` where to look for config files (which will be installed in the [Dotfiles](#Dotfiles) section), speeding up the key rate of your keyboard, and changing your shell to `zsh`.

 ## Ubuntu